kyawmyohlaing/star-stake/README.md

-# React, Redux and Authentication iCash Wallet
+# React, Redux and Authentication Wallet

 In addition to Webpack and React, this box adds: react-router, redux and redux-auth-wrapper for authentication powered by a smart contract.